Image courtesy NASA

-- It's smaller than any other planet - even smaller than the Earth's moon.
+- It's smaller than any other planet -- even smaller than Earth's moon.

 - One of its moons, Charon, is about half Pluto's size.
 Some astronomers have recommended that the two objects be treated as a binary system rather than a planet and satellite.

-These facts have contributed to the long-running debate over whether to consider Pluto a planet.
-On August 24, 2006, the International Astronomical Union (IAU), an organization of professional astronomers, passed two resolutions that collectively revoked Pluto's planetary status.
-The first of these resolutions is Resolution 5A, which defines the word "planet."
+These facts contributed to the long-running debate over whether to consider Pluto a planet.
+On Aug.
+24, 2006, the International Astronomical Union (IAU), an organization of professional astronomers, passed two resolutions that collectively revoked Pluto's planetary status.
+The first of these resolutions was Resolution 5A, which defines the word "planet."
 Although many people take the definition of "planet" for granted, the field of astronomy had never clearly defined what is and is not a planet.

 Here's how Resolution 5A defines a planet:

 A planet is a celestial body that (a) is in orbit around the Sun, (b) has sufficient mass for its self-gravity to overcome rigid body forces so that it assumes a hydrostatic equilibrium (nearly round) shape, and (c) has cleared the neighbourhood [sic] around its orbit [ref].

 Pluto is relatively round and orbits the sun, but it does not meet the criteria because its orbit crosses Neptune's orbit.
 Critics of the resolution argue that other planets in the solar system, including Earth, have not cleared the neighborhood around their orbits.
 Earth, for example, regularly encounters asteroids in and near its orbit.